Asir29/CI2024_lab3/README.md

 -Beam Size: Limits the number of states explored at each step, improving efficiency.
 -Priority Queue: Keeps track of puzzle states by priority, defined as the distance from the goal.
 -Visited Set: Prevents redundant state evaluations

+Suggested parameters for priority estimation:
+# N = 3, 4 only difference_from_goal is sufficient
+# N = 5 use 80% difference and 20% Manhattan distance